 The size of your boat is limited by the access you’ll have to a storage area, whether it be your backyard, a trailer or even a marina.
 First, measure up to avoid disappointment later.
 Australia has a massive coastline and secure moorings are available at many marinas within close proximity of launching facilities.
 Tip: take a tape measure when buying!

 Without careful consideration, you may find that you need a new car to pull your new boat.
 First, research its weight and power ratio, plus the number of people who will be there to assist you getting it in (and out) of the water.
 If you’re inexperienced, some boats can be hard to handle.
 Tip: think about recreation vs. function and choose accordingly.

 What’s your budget?

 As you can imagine, there are boats to suit all budgets, though many new boat builders are paying attention to clever user-friendly designs that can make boating more enjoyable than ever for negligible cost.
 And with the sales of new boats on the rise there plenty of used-boat bargains to be had.
 Tip: buy from a reputable dealer and remove the risk of buying a stolen boat.

 Have you saved up one lump sum to pay for your boat or will you need a boat loan?
 Aussie Boat Loans specialises in offering low interest rate boat loans with fast approvals.

 What are the safety requirements?

-In all states of Australia, applicants for a boating licence must attend a compulsory course.
+In all states of Australia, applicants for a boating licence must attend a compulsory course (Find out more about getting a boat license in QLD and NSW).
 It’s important to know the dangers associated with boating and how to be safe on the water.
 There are plenty of fun, interactive courses at locations across Australia.
 Tip: discuss your safety requirements with your dealer and make sure you know how everything works.